BU-KABlab/PANDA-BEAR/documentation/Code-Architecture.md

 ## Best Practices for Development

-When working with the PANDA-SDL codebase:
+When working with the PANDA-BEAR codebase:

 1. **Follow the existing patterns**: Maintain consistency with the existing architecture
 2. **Use abstraction layers**: Don't bypass the toolkit to access hardware directly